 Open the result grid to fix the error.
 Click ‘Show help’ for more information about validations.
 In this case, it is a simple fix: add method code ‘LP-PI’ to the average V[A]DM result.

 The Demag GUI (demag_gui.py) program enables the display and analysis of paleomagnetic demagnetization data.
 The software will display specimen level data within the chosen directory as a Zijderveld plot, equal area plot and intensity plot.
 Interpretations can be made to the data as least-squares line or plane fits.
 Mean directions can be calculated and displayed for these interpretations.
-These interpretations can be exported as MagIC pmag files from the program.
+These interpretations can be exported as MagIC tables.

-If you want to launch Demag GUI directly, (assuming PmagPy was properly installed using pip or has been added to your PATH), you can simply type demag_gui.py at the command line.
+If you want to launch Demag GUI directly, (assuming PmagPy was properly installed using pip or developer install), you can simply type ‘demag_gui.py’ at the command line.
 Anaconda users will type ‘demag_gui_anaconda’ instead.